dixith007/cv/README.md

 Hi, I'm [Your Name], and I'm based in Bangalore.
-I have around 1.5 years of experience in data analytics, currently working as a BI Developer at EXL Services., with a  focus on SQL development and data validation.
+I have around 1.5 years of experience in sql dev, with a  focus on SQL development and data validation.
 In my current role at EXL Services, I primarily work on writing and optimizing SQL queries to support backend data validation,

 I'm also comfortable using functions, subqueries, joins, and date transformations in SQL for both analysis and testing purposes.